ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 This is a consequence of the Newtonian 1/r² gravitational force we have used so far (r is the distance between Sun and Mercury).
 In reality, however, the perihelion moves around the Sun over time, which was known for a long time and largely attributed to the influence of the other planets.
-Astronomers calculated this influence over several years in painstaking manual labor (this was long before the rise of computers) and were able to describe more than 90% of the observed movement.
+Astronomers calculated this influence over several years in painstaking manual labor and were able to describe more than 90% of the observed movement (this was long before the rise of computers).
 The rest was taken as evidence for an as yet undiscovered planet.
 It was not until much later when Einstein published his theory of General Relativity (GR) that the remaining perihelion motion was really understood.
 In fact this was one of the big successes of the new theory helping it gain popularity.